Chas McCormick Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 28th in the league with a collective 7.9 strikeouts per nine innings.
+- The Guardians pitching staff is 28th in the league with a collective eight strikeouts per nine innings.

-- The Guardians' 3.87 team ERA ranks sixth across all MLB pitching staffs.
+- The Guardians' 3.86 team ERA ranks seventh across all league pitching staffs.

-- Guardians pitchers combine to allow 109 home runs (1.0 per game), the second-fewest in the league.
+- Guardians pitchers combine to give up the second-fewest home runs in baseball (109 total, one per game).

-- Williams makes the start for the Guardians, his eighth of the season.
-He is 1-2 with a 3.35 ERA and 31 strikeouts in 37 2/3 innings pitched.
+- Bibee makes the start for the Guardians, his 17th of the season.
+He is 7-2 with a 3.11 ERA and 91 strikeouts in 89 2/3 innings pitched.

-- His last time out came on Wednesday against the Kansas City Royals, when the right-hander tossed four scoreless innings while allowing three hits.
+- In his most recent outing on Friday against the Chicago White Sox, the right-hander tossed 6 2/3 innings, giving up three earned runs while surrendering six hits.

-- The 24-year-old has a 3.35 ERA and 7.4 strikeouts per nine innings in seven games this season, while giving up a batting average of .234 to opposing hitters.
+- The 24-year-old has put together a 3.11 ERA and 9.1 strikeouts per nine innings in 16 games this season, while allowing a batting average of .226 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.